paramjyot2004/paramjyot2004/README.md

 ### 🧪 Chemical Equipment Visualizer

-Interactive visualization platform for laboratory equipment using modern web technologies.
+Desktop application for visualizing and analyzing chemical equipment using an interactive interface.

 <br>